gardener/gardener/docs/concepts/controller-manager.md

 ### Seed Controller

-The Seed controller in the Gardener Controller Manager reconciles `Seed` objects with the help of the following reconcilers.
+The Seed controller in the `gardener-controller-manager` reconciles `Seed` objects with the help of the following reconcilers.

 #### "Main" Reconciler